-\ Based on 70° F (21° C) clear water (corrected to .80 specific gravity) at sea level with minimum suction lift.
+Based on 70° F (21° C) clear water at sea level, corrected to 0.80 specific gravity, with minimum suction lift.
 Since pump installations are seldom identical, your performance may be different due to such factors as viscosity, specific gravity, elevation, temperature, and impeller trim.